Dhilluku Dhuddu

 Dhilluku Dhuddu (lit.
-'Money for Guts') is a 2016 Indian Tamil-language comedy horror film directed by Rambala and produced by Sri Thenandal Films.
+'Money for Guts') is a 2016 Indian Tamil-language comedy horror film directed by Rambhala and produced by Sri Thenandal Films.
 The film features starring Santhanam and Anchal Singh in the leading roles, while Saurabh Shukla appears in a pivotal role.
 Featuring music composed by S. Thaman, Dhilluku Dhuddu began production in November 2015 and released on 7 July 2016 to positive response and turned to be successful at box office.
 The film was later dubbed in Hindi as Raj Mahal 3 in 2017.
 The film was dubbed in Telugu as Dammunte Sommera in 2018.
 The film was remade in Kannada in 2019 as Gimmick starring Ganesh.

-A sequel Dhilluku Dhuddu 2 was released in 2019.
+This is the first film of the Dhilluku Dhuddu film series.
+A sequel Dhilluku Dhuddu 2 was released in 2019, while a third film, titled DD Returns released in 2023.